qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Sliver polygon features**
      - ``OUTPUT``
      - [vector: polygon]
-     - Output layer with features containing the sliver polygon features.
+     - Output layer with features containing the sliver polygons.
        If no sliver polygon features are found, the output layer will be empty.
        Available fields are the same as in the ``ERRORS`` output.